• Skip to main content

 This is hands down one of my most go to recipes.
 Perfect every time and I can put all kinds of combinations together as long as I keep the egg base the same.
 I keep 2-3 in the freezer all the time. ~ Alexandria

 I love that this quiche can go straight from the freezer to the oven!
-Of course, you have to be careful transferring the unbaked quiche to the freezer not to slosh around the egg filling too much, but once you get it in the freezer, you’ve got a wonderful freezer meal ready to go!
+Of course, you have to be careful transferring the unbaked quiche to the freezer not to slosh around the egg filling too much.

 And this quiche really does bake up beautifully!
 People are always skeptical–I know I was–but this recipe hasn’t failed me yet.